PassiveLogic/differentiable-swift-examples/Benchmarks/BuildingSimulation/README.md

 pip install tensorflow
 ```

-and then run the benchmark by going to the `PyTorch` subdirectory here and using:
+and then run the benchmark by going to the `TensorFlow` subdirectory here and using:

 ```bash
 python3 TensorFlowSimulator.py